 Irish cream crème brûlée is stunning and is the perfect holiday dessert – luxuriously smooth and creamy custard, perfectly crunchy caramelized sugar on top, slightly delightfully boozy.
 What many don’t realize is it’s surprisingly simple to do too.
 Serve it at your next get-together and spend more time enjoying the party than being cooped up in the kitchen.

 Disclosure: This Irish cream crème brûlée post is sponsored by The Egg Farmers of Canada but all photos, words and opinions are mine.
-Follow them on Twitter, Instagram and Facebook for more holiday ideas using fresh eggs.
 Thank you for supporting the brands and organizations that support me!

 I love this time of the year.
 It can get hectic though with all the parties and the baking and the shopping and did I mention the baking?